Bauxite in Saline County, Arkansas — The American South (West South Central)

 Location.
 34° 33.321′ N, 92° 30.617′ W. Marker is in Bauxite, Arkansas, in Saline County.
-Marker is at the intersection of Benton Street and School Street, on the right when traveling east on Benton Street.
-Touch for map.
+Marker is at the intersection of Benton Street and School Street, Touch for map.
 Marker is in this post office area: Bauxite AR 72011, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-The Battle of Hurricane Creek (approx. 2.4 miles away); De Soto Trail (approx. Quapaws, Choctaws, and Chickasaws Passed Here (approx. 4.4 miles away); Saline County in the Civil War (approx. 4.4 miles away); Saline County's Everlasting Tribute (approx. 4.4 miles away); Saline County Revolutionary War Soldiers (approx. 4.4 miles away); Saline County Records (approx. 4.4 miles away); The Gann Building (approx. 4.5 miles away).
+The Battle of Hurricane Creek (approx. 2.4 miles away); George M. Holt / William Ayers Crawford (approx. 4 miles away); The Niloak Pottery (approx. 4.1 miles away); De Soto Trail (approx. 4.4 miles away); Quapaws, Choctaws, and Chickasaws Passed Here (approx. 4.4 miles away); Saline County in the Civil War (approx. 4.4 miles away); Persian Gulf War Memorial (approx. 4.4 miles away); Operation Iraqi Freedom / Operation Enduring Freedom Memorial (approx. 4.4 miles away).

 More about this marker.
 The marker is located in front of the former ALCOA community center, now the Bauxite Museum and is used as a rental hall.